Melih199/VR_4_Robotics/README.md

 ### Cesium with Google Maps API Installation
 - Go to this link and install the [Cesium v2.5](https://github.com/CesiumGS/cesium-unreal/releases/download/v2.5.0/CesiumForUnreal-52-v2.5.0.zip)

-### MAVLink, D-Flight and Spline Installation.
+### MAVLink, D-Flight, and Spline Installation.
-- MAVlink will be aoutomatically installed during the PX4 installation
+- MAVlink will be automatically installed during the PX4 installation
-- D-Flight there is no installation of the D-flight for our project we will just open the D-Flight App and take take the necessary informations manually.
+- D-Flight there is no installation of the D-flight for our project we will just open the D-Flight App and take the necessary information manually.
 - Spline is a Unreal Engine tool

 ## Integrations of The Tools

 ### Unreal Engine 5.2.0, Cesium with Google Maps API and Colesseum
 - It is better to use Blocks environment created by Colesseum (Colesseum will be already integrated)
-- Run the Unreal Engine and oppen the Colosseum/Unreal/Environments/Blocks/Blocks.uproject in Unreal Engine.
+- Run the Unreal Engine and open the Colosseum/Unreal/Environments/Blocks/Blocks.uproject in Unreal Engine.
 - Delete everything in the project except PlayerStart and close it.
-- Go to CesiumForUnreal-52-v2.5.0 folder and coppy the CesiumForUnreal folder
+- Go to CesiumForUnreal-52-v2.5.0 folder and copy the CesiumForUnreal folder
-- Paste it to the Colosseum/Unreal/Environments/Blocks/Plugins, also you should see the Airsim pluging.
+- Paste it to the Colosseum/Unreal/Environments/Blocks/Plugins, also you should see the Airsim plugin.
-- Run the Unreal Engine and oppen the Colosseum/Unreal/Environments/Blocks/Blocks.uproject in Unreal Engine.
+- Run the Unreal Engine and open the Colosseum/Unreal/Environments/Blocks/Blocks.uproject in Unreal Engine.
 - Please follow the [tutorials](https://cesium.com/learn/unreal/unreal-quickstart/) provided from cesium and watch this [youtube tutorial](https://www.youtube.com/watch?v=TbHCvAo-aGg) to oppen a Google Maps account and connect it.
-- For the GeoReference Origin please use the followings for now:
+- For the GeoReference Origin please use the following for now:
 ```sh
 Latitude: 44.4364209
 Longitude: 8.9320742